pjdubya/nina-image-data/README.md

 NOTE: In this version, the image_folder location will be deleted and recreated each time this script is executed to ensure a clean data set.
 Be sure not to point at a folder you have any other data in!

 ### NINA
 - Install Web Session History Viewer in your NINA instance.
 After restarting NINA, update the plug-in's "web plugin state" to ON and set the port to an available port on the machine running NINA.
+Set "keep history days" to 1 unless you are using this plug-in for other purposes.

 ## Installation